atomicwhale/obol-guides/charon_multiple.md

 # Multiple Charon nodes on one machine

 TLDR: Docker compose makes this setup very easy.
-Clone this folder into a new directory and they will run as two isolated instance.
+Clone the repo to a new directory and they will run as two isolated instances.

 ## Clone the charon repo into separate directories
 Specify a directory when cloning the repo, for example `charon-distributed-validator-node-1`: